Media24si/purge-svg/README.md

 ### Configuration file

-The configuration file is a simple JavaScript file with all options:
+The configuration file is a simple JavaScript file containing options:

 ```javascript
 module.export = {